Welcome New Riders

 - When was the last time you replaced your bike helmet – New York Times

-In addition to tools, I also bring first aid supplies, money, and a copy of my ID and insurance card.
-During the summer I don’t bother taking off my Road ID which tells people who to contact should I be found unconscious (not to scare anyone!).
+In addition to tools, we also bring first aid supplies, money, and a copy of our ID and insurance card.
+During the summer we don’t bother taking off my Road ID which tells people who to contact should we be found unconscious (not to scare anyone!).

-While we hope to be riding with friends again soon, it will likely be a long time before we can connect with the larger cycling community in-person.
-But that doesn’t mean you can’t join the conversation now by joining advocacy groups, trail building groups, and user groups (Facebook has a ton of them).
+Meet people to ride with, and learn about issues facing cyclists by joining advocacy groups, trail building groups, and user groups (Facebook has a ton of them).
 Joining virtually will allow you to listen in to the conversation, learn about issues and concerns, get advice, and make friends!

 Some places to start